Baines School

 Baines School is a secondary school in Poulton-Le-Fylde, Lancashire, England.
-It was founded through James Baines will in 1717 and is a former grammar school.
+It was founded through the will of James Baines in 1717 and is a former grammar school.

 It was one of three schools set up in Baines' will, the others being at Marton and Thornton.

 teaching around 100 pupils without charging fees.
 Baines will also provided payments to the poor of the area and apprenticeships.